panva/jose/README.md

 ## Support

-If you or your business use @panva/jose, please consider becoming a [sponsor][support-sponsor] so I can continue maintaining it and adding new features carefree.
+If you or your business use `jose`, please consider becoming a [sponsor][support-sponsor] so I can continue maintaining it and adding new features carefree.

 ## Documentation

-- [@panva/jose API Documentation][documentation]
+- [jose API Documentation][documentation]
   - [JWK (JSON Web Key)][documentation-jwk]
   - [JWKS (JSON Web Key Set)][documentation-jwks]
   - [JWT (JSON Web Token)][documentation-jwt]